nataliemounter/Mixed-Messages/README.md

 - Command line

 ## Idea
-The mixed messages will contain a random chosen sport for the user, their level and practice tips
+The mixed messages will contain a random chosen sport for the user, a level and a message.

 ## Built With
 - Visual Studio Code